sanjiblama28/Week-5/README.md

 ![image](https://user-images.githubusercontent.com/90166739/193401313-a69a23af-fae1-4474-b080-409fca50a5a6.png)

-Open another terminal, source the setup files from inside ros2_ws again, and then start the listener node:
+Launch a new terminal, once more source the setup files from ros2 ws, and then launch the listener node:

 ```
-ros2 run cpp_pubsub listener
+ros2 run py_pubsub listener
 ```

+Starting at the publisher's current message count, the listener will begin writing messages to the console as follows:

 ```
 [INFO] [minimal_subscriber]: I heard: "Hello World: 10"